saurshaz/riot-play/flow.md

 the updateChange event has the dual responsibility of
 - making the change in the stateTree
 - notifying also what has changed in the state tree

+- event + selector => handler (store function) which can again result in signal or a state change
+- emit signal => handler (store function) which can again result in signal or a state change
+- views watch => state, and pick their state from their only, so any changes are directly reflected.
+- views do not directly change state (they do signal -> store -> state change always).
+This helps other interested views also

+- event + selector publish an event
+- views capture